 That’s why we have pulled together a list of hints, tips and tricks to help you prepare for the festive period.

 You must remember to be kind to yourself.
-It is completely normal to experience a rollercoaster of emotions when going through fertility treatment but you must be fair to yourself and to remember that you are not alone and that you will get through it.
+It is completely normal to experience a rollercoaster of emotions when going through fertility treatment, but you must be fair to yourself and remember that you are not alone, and that you will get through it.

-Christmas is a time where you are often focused on others, just don’t forget that your wellbeing is important.
+Christmas is a time where you are often focused on others.
+Just don’t forget that your well-being is equally as important.
 With the extra time off, do what is right for you.
 You do not need to agree to anything that makes the season harder than it already is.
-Assessing what you would like to do, what you would not like to do and what you really would like to do will help you to plan your time to suit you.
+Assessing what you would like to do, what you would not like to do and what you really would like to do will help you to plan your time to suit you best.

-If you think it is going to be tough, why not plan to meet with a counsellor (virtually of course) to talk through your thoughts and feelings.
-Knowing there is someone to turn to will give you the opportunity to talk about your fertility journey, that you might not otherwise want to when socialising with friends and family.
+If you think it is going to be tough, why not plan to meet with a counsellor (virtually of course) to talk through your thoughts and feelings?
+Knowing there is someone to turn to will give you the opportunity to talk about your fertility journey, which you might not otherwise want to when socialising with friends and family.

-If you think you are going to end up in a situation where someone will decide to ask ‘when are you having children?’ then try to craft a response in advance that will help you to deliver a response without triggering your deepest emotions.
-Just remember you can’t say the wrong thing, they shouldn’t be asking in the first place.
+If you think you are going to end up in a situation where someone will decide to ask "When are you having children?", then try to craft a response in advance that will help you to deliver a response without triggering your deepest emotions.
+Just remember you can’t say the wrong thing, and that they shouldn’t be asking in the first place.

 It’s okay to not be okay!
 2021 is a fresh start for everyone, including you.
 So, you plan to do this Christmas be kind to yourself, do what you enjoy and focus on where you are going, rather than where you are at.